 Apply to the Lottery

-Your first step is to create a personal profile for the Grand Canyon Noncommercial Weighted Lottery.
+Your first step is to create a personal profile for the Grand Canyon Non-commercial Weighted Lottery.
 The main lottery is held each year in February for permit dates the following calendar year.
-For example, the February 2021 lottery is for launch dates in 2022* and so forth.
+For example, the February 2024 lottery is for launch dates in 2025 and so forth.
 If you’re successful you’ll hear the verdict by the end of February.
 The exact dates may change so it’s best to sign up for email alerts when creating your profile.
 Then start contemplating your crew.
 They strongly encourage you to have a Potential Alternative Trip Leader (PATL) when applying.
 It also helps to convince a few friends to create a profile so you can all apply and increase your chances of winning.
 Anyone who is planning to row needs experience on big water wilderness trips like the Salmon, Yampa, Rogue, or Green River among others.
 And each person is only allowed one trip on the river per year.
 So consider wisely when choosing your crew.

 Select Off Season Dates